ssveitch/draft-kemeleon/draft-veitch-kemeleon.md

 | ML-KEM-1024   |                  0.53  |                     0.47 |
 {: #fast-succ-prob title="Success probabilities for faster Kemeleon encoding"}

-## Deterministic Encoding {#deterministic}

-The randomness used in `Kemeleon` ciphertext encodings MAY be derived in a deterministic manner.
-To do so, following a call to `Encap` which returns a KEM key `K` and a ciphertext `c`, the following steps can be taken:

-- Using a key derivation function (KDF), derive from the key `K` a new key `K'` and a seed for randomness `rnd`.
-- The seed `rnd` can be used to generate the randomness required when encoding the ciphertext `c`.
-- Use `K'` in place of `K` wherever applicable in the remainder of the protocol/system.
-- Upon any call to `Decap`, apply the same KDF to derive the new key `K'`, as required.

-Deriving a new KEM key for use in the remainder of a system is crucial in order to ensure key separation (i.e., not using the original key `K` to derive randomness and for other purposes).

-The randomness used to encode a public key MAY be stored alongside the corresponding secret key, if it is subsequently needed.
-See {{randomness-security}} for relevant discussion on keeping this randomness secret.

 ## Summary of Encodings {#comparison}

 | Algorithm / Parameter    | Output size (bytes)  | Success probability  | Additional considerations |